St. Croix River (Wisconsin–Minnesota)

-The St. Croix River (/ˈseɪnt ˈkrɔɪ/ saynt KROY; Holy Cross) is a tributary of the Mississippi River, about 169 mi long, in the U.S. states of Wisconsin and Minnesota.
+The St. Croix River (/ˈkrɔɪ/ KROY; Holy Cross), also known in Dakota as Hoġan Wanḳe Kin, is a tributary of the Mississippi River, about 169 mi long, in the U.S. states of Wisconsin and Minnesota.
 The lower 125 mi of the river form the border between Wisconsin and Minnesota.
 The river is a National Scenic Riverway under the protection of the National Park Service.
 A hydroelectric plant at the Saint Croix Falls Dam supplies power to the Minneapolis–Saint Paul metropolitan area.

 Geography and hydrography

 The St. Croix River rises in the northwestern corner of Wisconsin, out of Upper St. Croix Lake in Douglas County, near Solon Springs, approximately 20 mi south of Lake Superior.
 It flows south to Gordon, then southwest.
 It is joined by the Namekagon River in northern Burnett County, where it becomes significantly wider.
 A few miles downstream the St. Croix meets the boundary between Minnesota and Wisconsin, which it demarcates for another 130 mi until its confluence with the Mississippi River.

 Aerial photo near Prescott, Wisconsin, where the clearer waters of the St. Croix meet the muddier Mississippi River.

 Other major tributaries include the Kettle River, Snake River, and Sunrise River joining from the west, and the Apple River, Willow River, and Kinnickinnic River joining from the east.
 Just below Stillwater, Minnesota the river widens into Lake St. Croix, and eventually joins the Mississippi River at Prescott, Wisconsin, approximately 20 mi southeast of St. Paul, Minnesota.